jishengx97/ece1724rust_project/Final_Report.md

 #### Book Ticket (`POST /api/tickets/book`)
 Books tickets for one or multiple flights in one request.
 User also can choose to book a preferred seat for each flight.
 If the seat is already booked or unavailable, the ticket still can be booked without the preferred seat.
 If user tries to book a ticket with multiple flights and some of the flights are not available or the user already has a ticket for some of the flights, all tickets will not be booked.
 This API is implemented with optimistic locking to ensure data consistency when multiple users try to book the same ticket and/or seat at the same time.
-The optimistic locking will retry the booking processs three times before returning an error.
+The optimistic locking will retry the booking processs until the booking is successful or the booking is failed due to out of stock.

 **Request Body Example:**
 ```json